 - 1. With the completion of the 5-year update in 2015, the City of Mesquite Impact Fee Program is in conformance with all the provisions of State law. - 2.
-Residential impact fee collections have begun to trend upward.
-This is expected to continue. - 3.
+Residential impact fee collections have continued to improve.
+Residential collections are expected to increase over the next few years. - 3.
 Although single-family residential development has begun to increase, it is still well below the level of development that Mesquite experienced prior to 2008.
 Therefore, the viability of the impact fee program will continue to be heavily dependent upon commercial construction. - 4.
-After the first year and a half of assessing and collecting roadway impact fees at the new rates and the commencement of water and wastewater impact fees, there is no indication that either the increased or the additional fees have affected development. - 5.
+After the two years of assessing and collecting roadway impact fees at the new rates and the commencement of water and wastewater impact fees, there is no indication that either the increased or the additional fees have affected development. - 5.
 There are no perceived inequities in the Mesquite impact fee program.